freewili/freewili_webdocs/docs/io-app/scripting-with-wasm.md

 }
 ```

 * Use `CTRL-SHIFT-P` in Visual Studio code and select "CMake: Select Configure Preset".
 Select 'wasi` from the dropdown that appears.
+(Note: You may need to reload VS Code for this option to appear.)
-* You can now use the 'build' button in Visual Studio Code to build your code easily.
+* You can now use the 'build' button in Visual Studio Code to build your wasm project with one click.